hyphacoop/hypha.coop/_cosmos/2023-09-03-notes-from-the-flightdeck.md

 ---

 If you participate in the [Cosmos Hub testnets](https://github.com/cosmos/testnets/blob/master/replicated-security/VALIDATOR_JOINING_GUIDE.md) (or don’t!) and have feedback about your experiences, we’d love to hear from you.
 You can always contact Lexa ([lexa@hypha.coop](mailto:lexa@hypha.coop), @lexaMichaelides on Discord, TG, and ~~Twitter~~ X) or Denise ([denise@hypha.coop](mailto:denise@hypha.coop)).

-### About the Author:

-Denise works for Hypha Worker Co-operative as a software engineer and program manager for the Cosmos Hub Testnets program.
-She speaks extensively at conferences all over the world on a wide range of interests, ranging from psychological safety on teams to distributed computing.
-She will travel anywhere for food.
-You can see her writing, speaking, and art portfolio at deniseyu.io.

-[Hypha Worker Co-operative](hypha.coop) is based in Tkaronto (Toronto), Canada.
-Hypha contributes to several web protocols and believes that peer-to-peer technologies will transform digital collaboration.
-You can stay up-to-date on Hypha’s Cosmos work by following the [Hypha Does Cosmos](https://hypha.coop/doescosmos/) blog.